Main content | back to top

 He obtained a PhD in economics from Erasmus University Rotterdam while teaching there.
 Later, he became Managing Partner of The Boston Consulting Group.
 He served as Dutch Minister for Economic Affairs from 1994 to 1998, after which he returned to The Boston Consulting Group as Senior Partner until his appointment as a Board member of Akzo Nobel N.V. in 2002.

-He is Chairman of the Supervisory Board of AFC Ajax N.V., a member of the Supervisory Board of Heineken N.V., and a trustee of various charities.
+He is Chairman of the Supervisory Board of AFC Ajax N.V., Chairman of the Supervisory Board of Heineken N.V., and a trustee of various charities.
 In January 2013, he was appointed a Non-executive Director of GlaxoSmithKline plc with effect from April 1, 2013.

 Chairman of the Remuneration Committee and